 Label everything - he/she may forget where they are, so posting signs as visual cues to remind them of where they are in the environment (bathroom, suite, etc) may assist in guiding them back to safety

-Take a walk - walking around the living space and talking about where you are in relation to the are, such as "there's the bathroom" or "we are going into the kitchen now" will assist with familiarizing them with, location and space.
+Take a walk - walking around the living space and talking about where you are in relation to the area, such as "there's the bathroom" or "we are going into the kitchen now" will assist with familiarizing them with, location and space.

-Make a Plan - if they wander at the same time every day, plan an activity at that time, such as folding laundry, setting table, doing crafts, or taking a walk in the garden.
+Make a Plan - if they wander at the same time every day, plan an activity at that time, such as folding laundry, setting a table, doing crafts, or taking a walk in the garden.

 If your loved one, or person in your care, is at risk for wandering outdoors, here are some options to assist you in ensuring their safety.

 Set alarms and motion detectors, and install locks at doors and windows

 Set up a GPS tracking device on your loved one (watch, shoe tracking device, etc.)